 While there are many possible causes of inflammation of the pancreas, one of the most common causes is poor nutrition.
 Dog owners who give their dog high-fat food (like bacon or bacon grease) in large quantities open the door to a plethora of health issues associated with the disease.

 According to PetMD, obesity, lipemia (high levels of fat in the blood), and trauma to the pancreas are additional factors linked to pancreas inflammation.
 Symptoms of include:

 - Lowered potassium levels

-Fortunately, pancreatitis is treatable with treatments such as potassium supplements and fluid therapy.
-Even better, pancreatitis is preventable.
+Fortunately, this is treatable with treatments such as potassium supplements and fluid therapy.
+Even better, it’s preventable.
 Play it safe and keep dogs away from fatty food like bacon.
 It’s not worth the potential health problems.